Asynchronous Exclusive Selection: Introduction

-We give a fully adaptive renaming algorithm, with neither $k$ nor $N$ known, having $M=8k-\lg k-1$ as the bound on new names, operating in~$\cO(k)$ local steps and using $\cO(n^2)$ auxiliary registers.
+We give a fully adaptive renaming algorithm, with neither $k$ nor $N$ known, having a bound on the range of new names~$M$ as small as $8k-\lg k-1$.
+The algorithm operates in~$\cO(k)$ local steps and uses $\cO(n^2)$ auxiliary registers.
 This is an improvement with respect to time performance over the previously known algorithms.
-The algorithm of Moir and Anderson~\cite{MoirA95} works in time $\cO(k)$ with $M=\cO(k^2)$ using $\cO(n^2)$ registers.
-The algorithm of Attiya and Fouren~\cite{AttiyaF01} operates in $\cO(k\log k)$ time with $M=\cO(k)$.
-The algorithm of Afek and Merritt~\cite{AfekM99} runs in time $\cO(k^2)$ with $M=2k-1$.
+The algorithm of Moir and Anderson~\cite{MoirA95} works in time $\cO(k)$ with a range of new names $M=\cO(k^2)$ and using $\cO(n^2)$ registers.
+The algorithm of Attiya and Fouren~\cite{AttiyaF01} operates in $\cO(k\log k)$ time with a range $M=\cO(k)$.
+The algorithm of Afek and Merritt~\cite{AfekM99} runs in time $\cO(k^2)$ with a range of new names~$M=2k-1$.